Gage Academy of Art: Community Events

 Gage holds two major community events: Drawing Jam and Best of Gage.
 The former takes place in December, and features a cast of more than 50 models rotating throughout the building’s studios accompanied by musicians.

 In June, Gage invites its adult artists to showcase their work for a month-long exhibition called Best of Gage, a Student Art Exhibition.

 Every year Gage also hosts an art auction to support the nonprofit institution.

 In addition to the large-scale community events, Gage holds numerous lunch-time professional development seminars.
 ArtTalk focuses on artists’ intentions, process and methods.
 Artist’s Toolkit centers on the "real world" of art.

 Exhibitions

 Gage offers free rotating exhibitions in three galleries within the school.
 Art from students, instructors and locally and nationally recognized guest artists have been displayed in the Steele Gallery, Rosen Gallery and Entry Gallery.
-Past artists have included Anna McKee, Amy Johnson, Gala Bent, Chauney Peck, Paul Kuniholm Pauper, Whiting Tennis, Michael Lane, Lisa Buchanan, Tip Toland, Jeremy Mangan and Timothy Cross.
+Past artists have included Anna McKee, Amy Johnson, Gala Bent, Chauney Peck, Paul Kuniholm, Whiting Tennis, Michael Lane, Lisa Buchanan, Tip Toland, Jeremy Mangan and Timothy Cross.

 To contribute to Seattle’s art discourse, Gage hosts lectures that coincide with the exhibitions.
 Working professional artists and art historians lead these discussions, covering a broad spectrum of topics.
 The lectures are free and open to the public.